Helical Piers FAQ

 What kind of equipment is used for installation?

 PierTech offers installation equipment that attaches to skid steers, mini and full size excavators, and backhoes.
 PierTech even offers handheld installation equipment for limited access areas.

 How do I become a PierTech Certified Installer?

 To become an Installer you need to attend one of our installer certification seminars, which is free when you purchase an installation equipment package from us.

-What are the benefits of becoming a PierTech installer?
+What are some of the benefits of becoming a PierTech installer?

-Unlike many other companies, you will never compete with our Piertech installers for a job.
-We do not have predefined territories you are free to install in any area you choose to.
-We offer training that will help the installer learn the best methods for installing piers in their soil conditions.
+-We offer FREE Training that will help the installer learn the best methods for installing piers in their soil conditions.
 The PierTech training program teaches the science of torque ratio to load capacity and soil mechanics, in a way that is both easy to learn and understand.
-This is ideal for someone who is looking to self install or a contractor/company looking to add a new field to their business.

-You can visit the Home Owners tab, click locate an installer and fill out the form, or you can call us directly at (866) 536-5007.
+You can use our locate an installer option and fill out the form, or you can call us directly at (866) 536-5007.

 Piertech has been manufacturing Helical Piers and Equipment for more than 15 years.